TABLE OF CONTENT

 File Format Primary Use Key Settings

-AI Print production Preserve layers, ensure editability
+Print production Preserve layers, ensure editability Maintain layers, CMYK settings

-PNG Digital, web 300 DPI, transparent background
+Digital, web 300 DPI, transparent background High-resolution raster export

-JPG Print collateral 300 DPI, white background
+Print collateral 300 DPI, white background High-resolution, print-ready

 Each format should be configured carefully to maintain the logo's quality and usability.